Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Conclusions and outlook

 In this paper, we initiated the study of QFTs in AdS$_2$ with higher-spin charges, regarded as a likely feature of putative integrable theories.
 We discussed the construction of boundary charges in terms of bulk currents, while carefully understanding boundary contributions justifying the finiteness of these charges.
 We also understood how these charges are realized in generalized free fields, noting that this justifies the integer spacing in their spectrum of primaries.

 We then established in full generality that conservation of a higher-spin current in AdS$_2$ along any Killing tensor implies that the current is fully conserved, leading to a large set of HS charges.
 Using these charges, we tried to bootstrap the space of theories which are HS symmetric.
 We established integer spacing of the spectrum and determined relations between correlation functions of operators in the same HS multiplet.
 Using the same techniques, we proved for generic masses that weakly interacting deformations of generalized free fields cannot preserve any higher-spin charges.
+An interesting open problem is whether we can extend our proof for non-generic (i.e. rational) values of the masses, or if they lead to genuinely non-trivial correlators with integer spacing in the spectrum.

 We also studied constraints on correlation functions involving bulk operators, establishing sum rules for bulk two-point functions and form factors.
-Finally, we considered Virasoro CFTs in the bulk and showed how they realize the HS symmetry.
+Next, we considered Virasoro CFTs in the bulk and showed how they realize the HS symmetry.
 Furthermore, we showed that up to one exception, any relevant or irrelevant deformation by a single Virasoro primary must break the spin-4 charges.
+Finally, we showed that long-range models must break all higher-spin charges at interacting fixed points and have protected parity-odd operators of every even integer dimension $J\geq4$, signaling the broken symmetry.
 We present a cartoon of the space of QFTs in AdS$_2$ known to have HS symmetries in Figure~\ref{fig:QFTs}.